 A laptop can be used for the presentation on the group project.

 - Marking scale

 Several internal examiners

-The written report can be revised and resubmitted.
+The written project report can be revised and resubmitted.

-If the student is not yet qualified for the exam, qualification can be achieved if the student prepare a full project on their own and submit a report.
-The exam qualification must be met no later than three weeks prior to re-exam.
+If a student has not qualified for the exam or handed in a project report, then the student must prepare a full project on their own and submit the project report.
+The exam qualification must be met no later than three weeks prior to the re-exam.

 Criteria for exam assesment